KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-3-image-forms/README.md

 {% include "./add-image.md" %}

 ## Create form groups {#forms}
 You now need a form to allow users to contact you.
-Forms typically require a bit of JavaScript but that tool is not in our toolbelt just yet we'll use a tool called Formspree.
+Forms typically require a bit of JavaScript but that tool is not in our toolbelt just yet so we'll use a tool called Formspree.
 You can read up on it at [formspree.io](https://formspree.io/).
 {% include "./form.md" %}

 ## Add text form input {#form-text}